Sean laid as still as he could while the ring of light passed around his body with a hum that made his bones tingle.

 “The good news is that I don’t see any obvious changes from last night,” Dr. Kessler said. “the bad news is that it didn’t heal immediately either, but given the severity of the injury I wouldn’t expect to see improvement over so short a time.
 I’d consider stability the best outcome that could be expected.”

 “Would you mind explaining what exactly is going on?”
 Sean asked.
 He kept staring at the mottled images, uncomfortably aware that they were cross-sections of his own brain.

 “Sure,” Dr. Kessler said.
 She tapped the screen and pulled up a very different looking image of a brain with a much less dramatic color gradient.
 “What we see here is the brain of a nominally healthy non-metahuman individual.”
 She pulled up a third image.
 “And this is a healthy metahuman.
-This area here,” she drew a circle on the screen and a red circle appeared, “is called the Borden-Hewlett-Dawes area– there’s a funny story behind the name actually.
-It appears in roughly 80% of metahumans and 2% of non-metahumans, though the expression varies for each individual.
+This area here,” she drew a red circle on the monitor with the cursor, “is called the Borden-Hewlett-Dawes area– there’s a funny story behind the name actually.
+It appears in about 80% of metahumans and 2% of non-metahumans, though obviously it varies for each individual.
 In fact, this is the only reliable test to detect metahumans.
-Now if you look at your brain, you can see that this area is consuming dramatically more oxygen than the surrounding tissue.
-For whatever reason, your BHD area has become hyperactive even under otherwise normal conditions.”
+Now if you look at your brain,” the image on the monitor slid aside to reveal a different scan “you can see that this area is consuming dramatically more oxygen than the surrounding tissue.
+For whatever reason, your BHD area has become hyperactive under otherwise normal conditions.”

 “But I don’t… feel any different,” Sean said, his brow furrowed.